❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Amazon Relational Database Service (RDS) for PostgreSQL

-We're going to provision an Amazon RDS PostgreSQL Database so we can see an end-to-end experience of data moving from Snowflake to PostgreSQL.
+We're going to provision an Amazon RDS PostgreSQL Database so we can see an end-to-end experience of data moving from PostgreSQL to Snowflake.
 If you have an existing PostgreSQL database you're able to use you can skip this step.

 Create a PostgreSQL database